slonigiraf/whitepaper/slonigiraf/ENG.md

 But why are we arguing that the Slonigiraf model is more efficient than the traditional?
 The answer is because of other skills and other students.
 It's true that during 22 minutes only 3 students will get the skill that the teacher has started to introduce to the group.
 But during the time these 3 students acquire such skill other students will spread the skills that were introduced before.
 As any student in the Slonigiraf model has the 0.5 probability to get a new skill per session, during 2 sessions of 11 minutes each student is supposed to learn some new skill.
 Therefore, it is important to compare not just the number of students who acquire a specific skill in the traditional model (8) versus the Slonigiraf model (3), but also the total number of students who acquire any new skill in the Slonigiraf model (32).
 This shows that the Slonigiraf model is 4 times more efficient than the traditional one.
 Actually the performance of the Slonigiraf model is only 3 times better than the traditional because some students forget some skills.

-## Financial model of the proposed educational reform
+## Financial Model of the Proposed Educational Reform

-### We target 2 billion people in the world
+### We Target 2 Billion People in the World

 To estimate the world population of students who will use our educational model, let's assume that only the 7-21 years old strata will use it.
 The percent of individuals **between the ages of 7 and 21** can be approximated by the [percent of individuals](https://www.theglobaleconomy.com/rankings/percent_children/) between the ages of 0 and 14.
 To calculate the target audience per country, we will multiply the [population size](https://population.un.org/wpp/Download/Standard/MostUsed/) as of January 1st, 2021 by the percentage of individuals between the ages of 7 and 21 and divide by 100%.
 The resulting data is shown in Table 2.
 As you can see, India has the largest target audience of 361 million people, and the total world target audience is 2 billion people.